Forced Farm Shutdowns: Coming to Your Country?

 In 1992, the Netherlands signed the European Habitats Directive, a document that claimed to have the noble goal of helping Europe work together to protect endangered species and habitats.
 It mentioned nitrogen exactly zero times.
 The 146-page “interpretation manual” said nothing about nitrogen pollution.
 The politicians who signed this, and the people voting for it, never believed this would one day be used to shut down farms.

 But environmental activists and European judges thought differently.
 In 2019, the European Court of Justice ruled that the Dutch government was violating this directive by not doing enough to restrict nitrogen pollution.
-The Dutch government has fought hard against European rulings it didn’t like in the past, but this time it rolled over, introducing new laws to shut down farms.
+The Dutch government—which in the past fought hard against European rulings it didn’t like—finally caved in and introduced new laws to shut down farms.

-The nitrogen they’re so concerned about comes largely in the form of nitrogen oxides, burned by cars, or ammonia and nitrous oxide, found in manure and fertilizer.
+The nitrogen the environmentalists are so concerned about comes largely in the form of nitrogen oxides, burned by cars, or ammonia and nitrous oxide, found in manure and fertilizer.

 Belgium has been the victim of a similar court ruling.
-Jan Willem Erisman, a professor of environmental sustainability at University of Leiden, said, “[I]f German or French activists went to court, the situation would probably be the same there.”
+Jan Willem Erisman, a professor of environmental sustainability at Leiden University, said, “[I]f German or French activists went to court, the situation would probably be the same there.”

-The EU is working to spread similar rules around the world.
+The EU is working to spread similar rules around the globe.
 It’s working on a trade deal with Australia at the moment.
-The EU’s summary of the negotiation’s progress discusses the nitrogen emissions of Australia’s agricultural industry at length and concludes that “negotiators are recommended to commit to stimulate further climate action in the context of the [free trade agreement].”
+The EU’s summary of the negotiation’s progress discusses the nitrogen emissions of Australia’s agricultural industry at length and concludes that “negotiators are recommended to commit to stimulate further climate action in the context of the [free-trade agreement].”